boostin96/nyckelharpa/README.md

 1. Select any keypad devices using the Nyckelharpa provided Centralite Keypad device driver
 * When devices are selected, default options for valid and invalid pin message routing are shown

-2. For each armState select real contact sensor devices that allow HSM arming when the device is Open.
+2. <b>Prepare for Forced Arming:</b> <i>For each armState</i> select real contact sensor devices that will allow HSM arming when the device is Open.
-* _When Global Settings is saved, it generates child Virtual Contact Sensor named NCKL-contact-sensor-name that must be used to Adjust HSM Settings for Forced HSM Arming
+* _When Global Settings is saved, each selectd contact generates a child Virtual Contact Sensor named NCKL-contact-sensor-name that must be used to Adjust HSM Settings for Forced HSM Arming
-* Specify one or more destinations for "arming cancled contact open" and "arming forced messages: Pushover, SMS, Talk
+* Specify optional destinations for "arming canceled contact open" and "arming forced messages: Pushover, SMS, Talk.
+No destinations: these messages are not generated
 3. Select any contact to be monitored for Open / Close that were not selected for Forced HSM Arming

 4. Select any alarms and beeps as required